 Northwest College is interested in providing an atmosphere consistent with its goals of preparing workers for Christian ministries.
-Policies, rules, regulations, and guidelines are established as a framework within which the big "College family" can live harmoniously and with consideration for one another, and for the ongoing purposes of the College.
+Policies, rules, regulations, and guidelines are established as a framework within which the "College family" can live harmoniously and with consideration for one another, as well as for the ongoing purposes of the College.

-The College desires to deal fairly with all persons, whether students, staff, faculty, administration, business associates, or guests.
-Should the student have a complaint (or grievance), the College is interested.
+The College desires to deal equitably and fairly with all persons, whether students, staff, faculty, administration, business associates, or guests.

-interested.
+Should any student have a complaint (or grievance), the College is interested and concerned.
 The student is urged to follow scriptural patterns for the solutions of problems (Matt.
 18:15-17).
 This should become a part of his educational experience and spiritual development.